AV1 vs HEVC: Why the Open-Source Codec Won

 The licensing disaster that killed HEVC

 Instead, three separate patent pools formed: MPEG LA, HEVC Advance, and individual patent holders who refused to join any pool.
 The combined licensing cost reached as high as $0.20 per device in some cases, with different terms from different pools.
-Major tech companies faced a nightmarish scenario: pay multiple patent holders different rates under different terms, with no guarantee that undisclosed patent holders wouldn't emerge to demand additional royalties.
+Major tech companies faced a messy scenario: pay multiple patent holders different rates under different terms, with no guarantee that undisclosed patent holders wouldn't emerge to demand additional royalties.

 AV1 by the numbers